Tinashe: 2000–2011: The Stunners and acting roles

 After the Bieber tour the Stunners returned to the recording studio, but disbanded in 2011, and Tinashe began pursuing a solo career.
 After the Stunners disbanded, Tinashe "bought a bunch of equipment, a camera, and microphones", and began to teach herself how to record and mix music.
 She wrote and recorded songs in her room studio.
 She produced beats with Logic Pro, and also filmed and edited her own music videos with Pro Tools and Final Cut Pro.
 Tinashe cites YouTube as her "teacher".

 On May 3, 2011, Tinashe gave her first televised solo performance during a Dodgers–Cubs game, singing "God Bless America".
 On June 24, 2011, Tinashe released her first solo music video, a cover of Lil Wayne's single "How to Love".
 The song was later released as a free digital download via Tinashe's official website.
-Following the video's release, Tinashe confirmed she had officially been released from her recording contract with Universal Republic.
 Tinashe was featured on the dance single "Artificial People" by OFM, released on September 12, 2011.
-On November 25, 2011 Tinashe released the music video for "Can't Say No", her first original solo song.
-The track samples Britney Spears's song "Blur" from her sixth studio album, Circus.
-The song was released for download on November 28, 2011.
+On November 25, 2011, Tinashe released the music video for "Can't Say No", her first original solo song.
+Tinashe stated that the song samples an instrumental of Britney Spears's song "Blur".
+"Can't Say No" was released for download on November 28, 2011.